johnseekins/notify-qawolf-on-deploy-action/README.md

 ### `run-url`

 The fully qualified URL of the newly created run (e.g. `https://app.qawolf.com/runs/<run-id>`).
-Notice that for preview deployments, no run is automatically initiated and therefore no `run-id` will be available.
+Notice that for preview deployments, no run is automatically initiated and therefore no `run-url` will be available.

 ## Usage